gcharalampous/book-notes/thinking_fast_and_slow.md

 - "His ego was depleted after a long day of meetings.
 So he just turned to standard operating procedures instead of thinking through the problem." - Chapter-3
 - "His System 1 constructed a story, and his System 2 believed it.
 It happens to all of us." - Chapter-4
 - "I’m in a very good mood today, and my System 2 is weaker than usual.
 I should be extra careful." - Chapter-5
+- "he can’t accept that she was just unlucky; she needs a causal story.
+She will end up thinking that someone intentionally sabotaged her work." - Chapter 6

 ---